mattshoe/kdux/docs/store.md

 - **Dispatch Actions**: The store accepts actions, which represent events or commands in the application.
 These actions are processed by middleware (if present) and then sent to the reducer, which determines how the state should change in response to the action.
-- **Observe State Changes**: The store exposes the current state as a `StateFlow`.
+- **Observe State Changes**: The store exposes the current state as a `Flow`.
 External components can collect this flow to observe state changes and automatically update themselves when the state changes.

 ## Store Lifecycle